How to Write a Speech - Outline With Example

 Giving a speech for a class, event or work can be nerve-wracking.
 However, writing an effective speech can boost your confidence level.

 With careful planning and paying attention to small details, you can write a speech that will inform, persuade, entertain or motivate the people you are writing for.
-Give yourself enough time to write and practice it several times for the best possible results.

 If this is your first speech.
 Take all the time you need.